About Expressive Arts Therapy

 Expressive Arts Therapy is a resource-oriented counselling method rooted in mindfulness.
 Expressive Arts Therapy can be used in sessions with clients of all ages.
 Each session, like any other form of counselling, is held by the strong therapeutic relationship between the therapist and the client.
 In both group and individual work clients can move through difficulties while uncovering their personal strengths.
 The creative process in sessions is not pinned down to one medium and often sessions move through multiple modalities (such as visual arts, photography, writing, storytelling, movement, play or music) to deepen the experience in the work.
 The process is not about analyzing the art, or about making "good" art, but rather about trying something out in a mind set of self study.
 While therapeutic conversation can be an important part of the process, many of the shifts and surprises come from an experience that engages the imagination and senses.
 I find that most of the time people come to counselling with an idea of how or where they feel stuck, yet cannot seem to change.
 I have seen time and time again that a therapy experience in the arts can be the movement that helps the person become unstuck.

 I hold a Masters in Expressive Arts Therapy and Psychology from the European Graduate School.
 Prior to this I obtained a Certificate in Expressive Arts Therapy through the Vancouver Expressive Arts Program and a BFA in Painting through the University of Alberta.
-I am a Registered Therapeutic Counsellor (RTC) and Master Therapeutic Counsellor (MTC) with the Association of Cooperative Counselling Therapists of Canada.
+I am a Registered Therapeutic Counsellor (RTC), Master Therapeutic Counsellor (MTC), and Registered Counselling Supervisor with the Association of Cooperative Counselling Therapists of Canada.